 - It is good for the environment as it will have low food low miles and less energy will have been used than glass-grown plants to produce it.

 - As a result it will be cheaper.

 - Finally, as a consumer, you will get seasonal variety and the excitement of the first taste of a just in-season food is hard to beat.
 A strawberry in winter may look appetising but it has minimal taste compared to a summer one.

-Do you have any favourite recipes using these July ingredients?
+Do you have any favourite recipes using September produce?